susancat/AI_RAG_Assistant/README.md

 - Generate embeddings via `text-embedding-3-small`
 - Store embeddings in FAISS index
 - Search top-k similar chunks
+- Answer questions using `GPT-5-nano` and document context

+🔍 The system will **first search your uploaded document** using semantic similarity.
+If no relevant content is found, it will fall back to a general GPT-5 response.

 ## 📦 Tech Stack